google-research/scenic/scenic/projects/svvit/README.md

 # SVViT

-The Structural Variant Vision Transformer (SVViT) project aims to identify and genotype structrual variants.
+The Structural Variant Vision Transformer (SVViT) project aims to identify and genotype structural variants.